 From its founding, Pangea has been a community of like-minded individuals whose members learn together and pool their resources to reach out to people struggling to improve their lives in other parts of the world.
 Originally called World Venture Partners, we changed our name in 2005 to Pangea Giving.

-Pangea Giving started with five founding members and grew to its current membership of 70 individuals.
-Since 2003, it has partnered with 42 grassroots organizations in 12 developing countries and awarded grants totaling $1,200,800.
+Pangea Giving started with five founding members and grew to its current membership to 78 individuals and 24 circle of friends.
+Since 2003, it has partnered with 45 grassroots organizations in 13 developing countries and awarded grants of over 1.5 million.

 What Does Pangea mean?